GeorginaCarlisle/take-control-frontend-app/README.md

 See user story 29 - Repeated tasks within the [scope plane of design](#the-scope-plane) and the wireframes for the focus page and new task page within the [skeleton plane of design](#the-skeleton-plane).

 [Return to contents list](#contents)

+#### Ordering today tasks

+In future there will be an option to order tasks within the today column, providing further functionailty to help users prioritise their tasks.

+See user story 44 - Order today tasks within the [scope plane of design](#the-scope-plane) and the wireframes for the ordering page within the [skeleton plane of design](#the-skeleton-plane).

 ## Design